abertschi/abertschi.ch/hugo/content/blog/2022-08_overengineering_blog.md

 ---

 ## Background
 I finally found the time to add some Easter Eggs to the intro site of my personal website.
 This is a small project I have wanted to build for a few years but never found the time.
 The website is a conjunction a static site generator and a self-built intro page.
-The site works just fine without JavaScript and contains little to almost no styling, inspired [by this ludicrous website](http://bettermotherfuckingwebsite.com/) (which has some fair points).
+The site works just fine without JavaScript and contains little styling, inspired [by this ludicrous website](http://bettermotherfuckingwebsite.com/) (which has some fair points) and [this](https://github.com/HermanMartinus/bearblog/).

 ## Technology Stack
 To encourage blogging I opt for [Hugo](/), a static site generator to generate HTML based on Markdown.
 I mainly choose Hugo because of [ox-hugo](https://github.com/kaushalmodi/ox-hugo), an `Org Mode` exporter backend for Hugo, but so far I am still writing this blog post and Markdown and not Org.